RhymeForge ยท Word page

 Additive & subtractive

-It started as backbone, ended as backbones, same vowel either way.
+It started as backbone, ended as owned, same vowel either way.

 Assonance

-Backbone on the upbeat, flagpole on the down โ€” the slant does the work.
+Backbone on the upbeat, approach on the down โ€” the slant does the work.

 Consonance

-Listen for the consonant under backbone and you'll hear it again under cheekbone.
+Listen for the consonant under backbone and you'll hear it again under again.

 Why backbone rhymes the way it does

 To understand why backbone rhymes the way it does, start with the vowel โ€” a back-of-the-mouth /oสŠ/, written /o/ โ€” and the ending, which lets the nasal carry the tail.
-In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 48, assonance 6,681, and consonance 2.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 138 matches, family rhymes 35, additive and subtractive together 355, assonance 4,823, and consonance 1283.
+That's a generous landscape on both axes.
+A song can stay in strict rhymes across a verse without repeating itself, then drop into family rhymes for the bridge.
 Practical guidance: read the song aloud and listen for where a slant would tighten the line.
 Strict rhymes are the structural skeleton; the slant columns are where the personality of the lyric lives.
 With backbone, the slant work is doing more weight-bearing than it looks.

 More songwriting tools